jaredcdavis/shellpool/PLATFORMS.md

   - [bordeaux-threads](http://common-lisp.net/project/bordeaux-threads/) for multithreading
   - [bt-semaphore](https://github.com/rmoritz/bt-semaphore) for semaphores

-Beyond these libraries Shellpool mostly just needs `bash` and `pgrep`, which are available on many systems.
+Beyond these libraries Shellpool just needs `bash` and `pgrep`, which are available on many systems.

 ## Supported Platforms